rharish101/DLGeneralization/README.md

 * *cifar10_tf_inception.py*: Code to train mini Inception on CIFAR10 without regularisation.
 * *cifar10_alexnet.h5*: A saved Keras Sequential model for mini Alexnet trained on CIFAR10.
 * *cifar10_keras_mlp3.h5*: A saved Keras Sequential model for MLP with 3 hidden layers, trained on CIFAR10.
-* *cifar10_keras_mlp.h5*: A saved Keras Sequential model for MLP with 3 hidden layers, trained on CIFAR10.
+* *cifar10_keras_mlp.h5*: A saved Keras Sequential model for MLP with 1 hidden layer, trained on CIFAR10.